arelate/theo/README.md

 # theo

-theo is a command-line (CLI) client for [vangogh](https://github.com/arelate/vangogh) that allows downloading, installing, etc games from your local DRM-free collection.
-At the moment theo implements support for macOS and Linux (tested on Steam Deck).
+theo is a command-line (CLI) client for [vangogh](https://github.com/arelate/vangogh) that allows downloading, installing and running games from your local DRM-free collection.
+At the moment theo implements support for macOS and Linux, tested on Steam Deck.

 ## Installing theo